ibm-cloud-docs/cli/faq.md

 To find out which installed CLI plug-ins support private endpoints, use the [`ibmcloud plugin list`](/docs/cli?topic=cli-ibmcloud_commands_settings#ibmcloud_plugin_list) command.

-## Which regions support private endpoints?
+## Which regions support classic private endpoints?
 {: #cli-private-endpoint-faq}
 {: faq}
 {: support}

-Regions that support private endpoints are `us-east` and `us-south`.
+Regions that support classic private endpoints are `us-east` and `us-south`.

 A region must be targeted when a private endpoint is set in the {{site.data.keyword.cloud_notm}} CLI.

 For more information about regions, see [Locations for resource deployment](/docs/overview?topic=overview-locations) and [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

+For more information about private endpoints including VPC private endpoints, see [Securing your connection when using the IBM Cloud CLI](/docs/cli?topic=cli-service-connection).